mathyjokes/ApartmentList.com/README.md

 Our question is not about apartment location, but rather about apartment prices.
 So onto statistics we go!

-We build a random forest model to take in all of the features we've scraped or created, and spit out a possible rental price.
-After some hyperparameter tuning, we are ready to call the model our own.
+A random forest model takes in all of the features we've scraped or created, and spits out a possible rental price.
+After some hyperparameter tuning, this model is ready to rock and roll.
 From this, we can look at which features are most important for price prediction.

 ![feature_importance](https://github.com/mathyjokes/ApartmentList.com/blob/master/feature_importance.png)